Bachelor of Music Ed., Eastman School of Music, CHt., CCM

 Soundscaping for Health, Relationships & Success

 When I was 4 years old I begged for a piano.
-I had never asked my parents for anything until that point so my parents were curious.
+I had never asked my parents for anything until I asked for a piano, so my parents were very curious.
 My parents got me a little tinker toy piano just in case It was just a "phase".
 I would come home after Mass and play the melodies of the songs that I had heard at church.
-My parents asked me who showed me how to play that and with a disgruntled face I replied "No One!"
-I remember thinking to myself "how do they not know this?"
-Shortly after that they realized that it was more than just a phase and I got my first piano from a cousin of my Uncle Vinny.

 By the age of seven, I was fortunate enough to be enrolled in classical piano lessons.
 The piano fast became my best friend.
 Immediately, I discovered that there was something very fundamental in making music.
 This magic interface between feeling, simple action, and instrument unlocked much more for me than some technical proficiency.
 This was integration.
 This relationship allowed me to bring a voice into the world that had no outlet except through our unique partnership.
 Through this relationship with music I found escape from the stress and anxiety of my early teen life.
 By the age of twelve I was composing and recording my own songs!
 When I turned fourteen, I began classical percussion studies.

 Rhythmic drumming helped me to unlock and express even more layers of emotion.
 This deeply satisfying connection to percussion would become the roots and foundation for my life and work.